junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Kitster glares at Obi-Wan menacingly one more moment before stepping aside.

-Anakin has sit down now, and the people around him is trying to figure out how deep the stick has pierced through his shoulder, and how bad the damage is.
+Anakin has sat down now, and the people around him are trying to figure out how deep the stick has pierced through his shoulder, and how bad the damage is.
 He looks up and tries to pull a tired smile when Obi-Wan gets to him.
-More sweat gather on his forehead as he tries to grit his teeth at the pain.
+More sweat gathers on his forehead as he tries to grit his teeth at the pain.

 "I can fix it," Obi-Wan offers.
 The crowd stares at him in distrust.
 "Remember I told you the Force can heal, too?
 It's also true.
 But fair warning, I'm not the best in my healing class."

 Anakin nods small, teeth clenched too tight to speak.
-He slowly removes his bloody hand on the wound.
+He slowly removes his bloody hand from the wound.

 The stick is just a random thing they improvised to find in the place.
 The end that stabbed into him is surprisingly sharp, but on the brighter side, the tearing wound is confined.